THE SEVEN BAD HABITS OF JESUS

 He made all sorts of nonsensical statements like, “The first shall be last and the last shall be first.”

 Two of His apostles were arguing about which was the greatest.
 He said to them, “Who do people think is the greatest, a person who is served or one who serves?
 Isn’t it the one who is served?
 But I have been with you as a servant.”
 (Luke 22:27)

 I say, how can we possible get ahead in this world by following such a servant example as this?
-People will run over us this way.
+What’s to stop people from taking advantage of us?

 4-Asking all the wrong questions